-Six Robinson Bradshaw attorneys were named to Benchmark Litigation's annual 40 & Under Hot List, honoring the achievements of the nation's top young talent age 40 or younger.
-The six litigators are:
+Four Robinson Bradshaw attorneys were named to Benchmark Litigation's annual 40 & Under Hot List, honoring the achievements of the nation's top young talent age 40 or younger.
+The litigators are:

 Pearlynn G. Houck – A versatile litigator and adviser, Houck represents companies and executives in complex business and employment disputes and bet-the-company litigation.
 She has experience in matters involving fraud, breach of contract, restrictive covenants, financial products, securities, professional negligence and trade secrets.
 Her recent experience includes various multidistrict class actions involving collegiate athletics.

-Susan M. Huber – Huber represents employers and executives in employment and business disputes, assists with internal and governmental investigations, and advises on a variety of employment and human resources concerns, including discrimination and harassment claims, wage and hour compliance, hiring and termination, noncompetition agreements, and policy development and administration.
-She also provides employment law training to managers and employees to help reduce litigation risk.
+Susan M. Huber – Huber represents employers and executives in employment and business disputes and assists with internal and governmental investigations.
+She also advises on a variety of employment and human resources concerns, including discrimination and harassment claims, wage and hour compliance, hiring and termination, noncompetition agreements, and policy development and administration.
+Huber provides employment law training to managers and employees to help reduce litigation risk.